lmoffereins/portier/README.md

 Restrict access to your site(s) or network for selected users.
 Additionally show a message at the login screen to notify the user.

+The network-activated plugin provides various options to enable network protection, only at the network level or in combination with finegrained site protection.

 Supports BuddyPress
+* provide access for selected member types
 * provide access for selected user groups
-* provide access for selected member types

 ## Installation ##